 This paper describes the System Power Optimization Tool (SPOT), which uses MDE techniques to analyze the power consumption of mobile software architectures.
 SPOT allows developers to create highlevel models of candidate software architectures using the System Power Optimization Modeling Language (SPOML) that capture key software components related to power consumption.
 SPOT generates emulation code from the model that can be executed on target devices.
-The emulation code is instrumented to collect power consumption data as the emulation code is executed; the power data can later be downloaded and analyzed offline.
-This emulation and analysis cycle allows developers to understand the power consumption implications of their designs without expensive and time consuming manual programming using third-generation languages, such as C#, C/C++, and Java
+As this emulation code is executed, it is also instrumented to collect power consumption data; the power data can later be downloaded and analyzed offline.
+This emulation and analysis cycle allows developers to understand the power consumption implications of their designs without expensive and time consuming manual programming using third-generation languages, such as C#, C/C++, and Java.